hpca-uji/PyDTNN/README.md

   - `--augment-blur`: Probability to blur training images.
 If the value is less or equal to 0 it is disabled.
 Default: 0.0.
   - `--augment-blur-size`: Size to blur training images.
 Default: 16.
-  - `--augment-crop`, `--no-augment-crop`: Crop the images.
+  - `--input-crop`, `--no-input-crop`: Crop the images.
 True if specified.
 Default: False.
-  - `--augment-crop-perc`: Central crop percentage of the images.
+  - `--input-crop-perc`: Central crop percentage of the images.
 Default: 0.875.
-  - `--augment-scale`, `--no-augment-scale`: Resize the images.
+  - `--input-scale`, `--no-input-scale`: Resize the images.
 True if specified.
 Default: False.
-  - `--augment-scale-size`: New size of the images.
+  - `--input-scale-size`: New size of the images.
 Default: 300.
   - `--augment-perspective`: Probability to change the perspective in training images.
 If the value is less or equal to 0 it is disabled.
 Default: 0.0.
   - `--augment-perspective-factor`: The perspective distortion factor.
 The ranges are from 0.0 to 0.5.
 Default:
     0.25.
-  - `--augment-normalize`, `--no-augment-normalize`: Normalize dataset.
+  - `--input-normalize`, `--no-input-normalize`: Normalize dataset.
 Default: False.
-  - `--augment-normalize-offset`: Offset samples by a value.
+  - `--input-normalize-offset`: Offset samples by a value.
 Default: -0.45.
-  - `--augment-normalize-scale`: Scale samples by a value.
+  - `--input-normalize-scale`: Scale samples by a value.
 Default: 3.75.

 - Optimization options:
   - `--fused-bn-relu`, `--no-fused-bn-relu`: Fuse BatchNormalization and Relu layers.
 True if specified.
 Default: False.